PV Solar Growth

 |2||Yingli Green, China||c-Si||-1|

 |3||Canadian Solar, China||c-Si||0|

 |c-Si = Crystalline Silicon, a-Si = Amorphous Silicon, CdTe = Cadmium Telluride|

 US PV Market Growth

 US solar installations have grown dramatically the last few years as utilities have come on strong.
-Up until recently, utility installations have been weak compared to Germany, Italy or China due to the lack of support from the Federal Government in the early 2000s .
+Up until recently, utility installations have been weak compared to Germany, Italy or China due to the lack of support from the US Federal Government in the early 2000s .
 The planning and licensing for a very large utility installation takes a minimum of two to three years.
-So the ITC federal tax incentive program passed in 2006 took a while to have an effect.
-However, in recent years state governments have added their support and results have begun to show starting in 2010 and continuing since then.
+So the Investment Tax Credit (ITC) tax incentive program passed in 2006 took a while to have an effect.
+Also, in recent years state governments added their support and those results began to show starting in 2010.